St. Louis Zoo makes changes to guard against Avian flu - NewsBreak

 St. Louis Zoo makes changes to guard against Avian flu

-ST. LOUIS–One day after St. Louis County announced a “presumptive positive” case of Highly Pathogenic Avian Influenza, or HPAI, the St. Louis Zoo said it would take precautions to protect its animals.
+ST. LOUIS – One day after St. Louis County announced a “presumptive positive” case of Highly Pathogenic Avian Influenza, or HPAI, the Saint Louis Zoo has taken precautions to protect birds in its collections.

-“We have temporarily closed the Bird House and Cypress Swamp (Flight Cage) until further notice.
-Also, some birds have moved indoors where guests may not be able to see them.
-We appreciate your understanding,” the Zoo tweeted on Thursday morning.
+“We have closed our Bird House to public access.
+And we have closed our Cypress Swamp to public access as well,” said Dr. Luis Padilla, the vice president of animal collections for the zoo.
+“An unknowing, unwitting person could have tracked avian influenza on their shoes and come into a space where our birds could be at risk.”

-In addition, Penguin Puffin Coast will be closed an hour early, at 4pm daily for deep cleaning.Top story: Officer killed, another injured in Bonne Terre motel shootout
+Many other birds have been moved indoors.
+That includes swans and geese from the lakes and the usually outdoor Humboldt penguins.

 A zoo spokesperson said the precautions are part of a protocol in the event that HPAI is found in neighboring municipalities.
 According to the Department of Conservation, the bird in the St. Louis County case was identified as a Hooded Merganser, while a Bald Eagle was discovered in St. Charles County.